Redraw!

 the kit is shipped as quickly as possible* so it’ll be ready on the big day.

 Jute bags, which are more durable than plastic bags and can be reused, can also come in handy.
 We suggest using them to separate certain types of waste (glass, metal, and others).
-Be sure to collect these bags at the end of the cleanup, rinse them out, and let them dry so you can reuse them.
+Be sure to collect these bags at the end of the collection, rinse them out, and let them dry so you can reuse them.

 The nets allow the organizers of Initiatives Océanes to collect trash from the ocean floor.